Perpetuity Record Deals & Their Devastating Effect on Artists

 A perpetuity record deal allows the record label to own the artist’s records and the rights to that artist’s music indefinitely.
 Each record deal is different, and the “in perpetuity” clause can apply to different parts of the contract.
 However, a perpetuity record deal literally means the record label owns that artist’s music without an expiry date.

-Who has been most affected by perpetuity record deals?
+Who has been most affected by 360 record deals?

-While artists like Taylor Swift and Prince have made headlines because of unfair treatment by their record labels, many less famous artists have been severely affected by perpetuity record deals.
-Artists from working-class and minority backgrounds have been disproportionally affected by such record deals.
+While artists like Taylor Swift and Prince have made headlines because of unfair treatment by their record labels, many less famous artists have been severely affected by 360 record deals.
+Artists from working-class and minority backgrounds have been disproportionally affected by such deals.

 According to the UK’s National Statistics Office, “16.4% of creative workers born between 1953 and 1962 had a working-class background, but that had fallen to just 7.9% for those born four decades later.”
 [Source: The Guardian].
 Artists from disadvantaged backgrounds are less likely to land certain opportunities, making them more susceptible to accepting unfair contracts due to financial and professional needs.